A lot has happened since I first launched this site about four years ago.

 In the meantime, I’ve spent the last few years studying political science, history, psychology and philosophy, and it has really paid off.

 In the realm of philosophy, I’ve become a big fan of a couple philosophical schools called existentialism and absurdism.
 Existentialists believe your life has no meaning, unless you give it meaning.
-And Carl Camus believed the solution to the absurdity of the universe isn’t suicide but revolution.
+And Albert Camus believed the solution to the absurdity of the universe isn’t suicide but revolution.

 In the meantime, I began giving this site a much needed facelift in January 2020.
 I hope you enjoy the ride.